Cytology is the examination of cells under a microscope.

 - or crystals

-This is useful in the diagnosis of urinary tract infection or other conditions.
+This is useful in the diagnosis of urinary tract infections or other conditions.

 Fine needle aspiration (FNA)